Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

 where the infimum is taken over $\phi_1,\dots,\phi_K\in L_2(\mathcal{X})$ such that $\langle\phi_k,T_{\mu\mu}\phi_l\rangle=\delta_{kl}$ for all $k,l=1,\dots,K$.
 Then for an arbitrary choice of $\phi_1(x),\dots,\phi_K(x)$ we have that $IMSE_K\geq IMSE_K^*$. \end{lem}

 See the appendix for a proof.
+The operators $T_{\mu\mu},T_{\mu\tau}$ are known to be compact if the corresponding covariance kernels are square-integrable, that is if the integrals $\int H_{\mu\mu}(x_1,x_2)^2dx_1dx_2$ and $\int H_{\mu\tau}(x_1,x_2)^2dx_1dx_2$ are finite.
 Since the operator $T_{\mu\mu}$ in the constraint is compact, there is no guarantee that the infimum will be attained by square integrable functions $\phi_1,\dots,\phi_K$.
+Intuitively, this ill-posedness stems from the fact that there may be functionals of $\mu_g(x;0)$ that have small variance across sites but are highly predictive with respect to $\tau_{g^*}(x)$.
 This problem bears some resemblance with functional canonical analysis, where \cite{HMW03} propose high-level conditions on the cross-correlation operator which would also be sufficient to guarantee that the infimum in (\ref{IMSE_star_lem}) is in fact attained at elements in $L_2(\mathcal{X})$.